The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling

 \section{Introduction}

-Continuous spatial statistical modelling, referred to as geostatistics, is an appealing approach to explain the probabilistic dynamics of some response variable observed on some continuous domain.
-Spatial prediction is an important problem in fields such as petroleum engineering, civil engineering, mining, geography, geology, environmental, hydrology and climate studies \citep{dubrule1989review,hohn1998geostatistics,cressie2015statistics,bevilacqua2021non}.
-Geostatistical problems consider a partial realization of an underlying random field, indexed by locations, that vary (typically) continuously on a fixed domain in space and focus on understanding the stochastic dynamics of the generating process to predict values at unobserved locations or regions.
-The underlying random field is often assumed to be a Gaussian processes (GP).
-This assumption facilitates prediction and provides some justification for the use of the spatial prediction.
-A GP is completely characterized by its mean and covariance functions and the GP measure implies that the joint distribution of the process at any finite collection of locations is a multivariate normal.
-The stability of the multivariate normal distribution under summation and conditioning allows GPs to possess attractive properties, such as closure under marginalization and conditioning, and makes them a natural choice for spatial modeling.
+Continuous spatial statistical modeling, also known as geostatistics, provides a probabilistic framework to analyze spatially distributed data observed over continuous domains.
+Spatial prediction is a fundamental problem across diverse fields such as petroleum engineering, civil engineering, mining, geography, geology, environmental science, hydrology, and climate studies \citep{dubrule1989review,hohn1998geostatistics,cressie2015statistics,bevilacqua2021non}.
+In geostatistical problems, one typically observes a partial realization of an underlying random field indexed by spatial locations, with the goal of understanding the stochastic dynamics of this generating process to predict values at unobserved locations or regions.
+The underlying random field is often modeled as a Gaussian process (GP), which provides a convenient and tractable framework for inference and prediction due to its well-understood probabilistic structure.
+A GP is fully characterized by its mean and covariance functions, implying that the joint distribution at any finite collection of locations is multivariate normal.
+This stability under summation and conditioning allows GPs to possess attractive properties, such as closure under marginalization and conditioning, and makes them a natural choice for spatial modeling.

-The GP inherits appealing properties of the normal distribution, making it a strong and convenient candidate to solve numerous problems and case studies in real life.
-Nevertheless, in practice, the normality assumption might not be appropriate to fit some observed phenomena, especially in the presence of heavy tailed or skewness behaviors.
-This motivates the development of more general classes of geostatistical models that allow for non-Gaussian features whist preserving some desirable properties of GPs.
+The GP inherits useful properties from the normal distribution, making it a powerful and versatile tool for many real-world problems.
+However, in practice, the assumption of normality can be limiting when data exhibit skewness, heavy tails, or other non-Gaussian features.
+This has motivated the development of more flexible classes of geostatistical models that can accommodate non-Gaussian characteristics while retaining some desirable probabilistic properties of GPs.

-The problem of modeling skewed data in a geostatistics context has been a subject of interest in recent years.
-In particular, the question whether multivariate skewed distributions can be consistently extended to random fields is of great interest in many spatial and spatiotemporal applications.
-The skew-normal class of distributions extends the widely employed normal distributions by introducing a skewing function and shares many statistical properties of the latter.
-Several classes of multivariate skew distributions have been proposed in the literature, such as the skew-normal \citep{azzalini1996multivariate} and skew-t \citet{capitanio2003} distributions.